steveseguin/electroncapture/README.md

 On macOS, this is especially helpful since there is a lack of audio routing controls.

 Please note:  To use this feature, you will need to elevate the app's privilleges, which can expose the user to security issues on untrusted websites.

+### Pinning and click-pass thru

+You can pin the app on top of other apps via the right-click menu, and when enabled, you can then also enable "click thru" mode also via the context-menu, so no mouse input is captured.
+The app acts a bit like it is invisible, turning it into a bit of HUD for other applications and games.

+If using socialstream or vdo.ninja, you can append &transparent to those URLs to make the background transparent.
+You can also use custom CSS to make web pages shown semi-transparent, so you can still see underneath.

+Once "click thru" mode is enabled, you can re-enable click-capture by just selecting the app via the task bar, as bringing the app into focus will disable the click-thru mode.

 ### Syphon Output